-Scripts for performing this evaluation quantitatively were set up and tested but could not be used, see section 5.4 discussion of the changes.

-Citizen Science

-Using the python web framework Flask (https://flask.palletsprojects.com/en/2.0.x/), a web tool was developed for collecting fabricated charts at large scale in a future citizen science project for medical professionals.
-The user interface is a web form (developed by RPH1) with free text fields and the same headings found in an emergency room patient journal.
+Error Analysis

+Error analysis was performed with a.
+False Positives (FP) are spans that the model incorrectly labeled as either symptom, sign, or negation.
+False negatives are …

+Computational Environment

+Computations were performed using python 3.8.5. and bash scripting on WSL2 running ubuntu 20.04.
+INCEpTION was run locally on windows 10 and as a docker container in WSL2 for Windows 10 using MySQL as database backend.

 Ethical Considerations

 In this stage of development, the immediate ethical issues are minimal, as all the chart information used is fictional.
 However, the intention is to deploy these techniques and models on real patient data (ethics permission for this has already been granted).
 It is important to consider proper data management to protect highly sensitive patient information.
-NLP models are extremely powerful and can be scaled to almost unimaginable proportions given the right hardware.
-Reliable dde-identification is needed for many applications of these models.
+NLP models can easily be scaled to great proportions given the right hardware and therefore the consequences are large.
+Reliable de-identification is needed for many applications of these models, as models could be used for profiling, e.g. for sexual orientation, or by insurance companies for life.
+It’s important to only use the necessary data, such as only the data under a specific header, e.g. “anamnesis” and to carefully consider who can access raw results or processed data.

 Another issue concerns the bias of the model.
 Training on real world data will reflect real word inequalities, such as different care for different patient groups or the assignment of lower risk to a patient group which is merely underdiagnosed because of bias.
 Defining inclusion/exclusion-criteria for data collection is of major importance to avoid these problems.
 This is of course a problem in the creation of gold-standard corpora as well were annotators bias and idiosyncrasies will affect the labelling.
-Rigorous statistical analysis, comparing the labels of different annotators, as well a thorough and transparent guidelines must be implemented.
+Standards for comparing the labels of different annotators, as well a thorough and transparent guidelines must be implemented and presented.

-The ability to survey large patient groups effectively, passively, and continuously for signs of health problems could save countless lives and prevent much suffering.
-It could let us proactively treat potentially dangerous illnesses and reduce their likelihood of appearing.
-It could enable better health policies to be developed and studied in real time.
-But this it is a double-edged sword balancing on the line between survey and surveillance.
-If patient integrity is not properly protected in law and by the implemented system, the power of the system becomes the problem.
+In summary the NLP has the potential to improve healthcare, but if patient integrity is not properly protected in law and by the implemented system, the potential of the system becomes the problem.
+It’s therefore important to continuously consider and develop safe protocols, methods, and software and that this is done in an open and transparent way.

 Results

-Corpus Annotation
+Corpus Creation and Annotation

-To create an annotated corpus, a pipeline with the following components was needed: source documents; guidelines to standardize the annotation process and definitions to resolve ambiguities.

-Ten fictional Swedish emergency room patient records were created by two medical professionals (RPH1, APH1) and imported into INCEpTION for tokenization and annotation.
-Symptoms, findings, and negations (Table 1) were annotated for named entity recognition.
-A full quantitative report of the corpus with distribution of entities will be done once the technical issues with exporting the annotations from INCEpTION are solved, see section 5.4 for discussion of implemented evaluation.

-Rules guiding annotation decisions were produced from a base set of definitions and principles prior to annotation and refined based on cases encountered in the annotation process.
-Ambiguities and other issues were documented, and their solution was integrated into the annotation guidelines.
-Complicated cases were discussed in the project team consisting of members trained in medicine and natural language processing to come to a consensus.

-In order to annotate

-We have done …

-While annotation guidelines have to be refined

-INTRO SENT AIM

-HOW

-RESULTS Set up INCEpTION

-SUMMARY 1 sent

-Problems encountered where this we dealed with them like this and summarized here
+For the corpus of ten fictional Swedish emergency room patient records was created.
+Annotation guidelines, see appendix were developed and the corpus was annotated for symptoms, signs, and negations in accordance.

+Inter-Annotator Agreement

+The interannotator agreement was… se table

+The f1-score was x for